Postoperative Prosthetic Modalities for Lower Limb Amputation

 - Describe the postoperative early rehabilitation process

-- List the benefits of postoperative treatment for the rehabilitation of an individual
+- List the benefits of postoperative treatment for the rehabilitation of an individual after a lower limb amputation

 - Describe the goals of postoperative management